 - 3- 5 years (5 years)

 The figures in brackets represent the upper bounds of the time intervals expressed in years.
-This figure will be used in the calculation of the cost to close measure as explained later.
+They are used in calculating the cost to close measure as explained later.

-After this all of the bank’s assets and liabilities will be grouped into these time buckets based on when the cash flow is expected to be received/ paid (i.e. its maturity or due date as opposed to its re-pricing date).
-This involves calculating each future cash flow/ installment going forward of each individual asset/ liability and then slotting each of these amounts into the relevant time buckets depending on when they are expected to be paid / received.
-The same process may also be applied to off-balance sheet items and non-funded exposures depending on the extent of the analysis being carried out.
+After this, we group all of the bank’s assets and liabilities into these time buckets according to the receipt or payment day of the cash flow, i.e. we consider the asset’s or liability’s maturity or due date as opposed to its re-pricing date.
+This involves first calculating each future cash flow/ installment going forward for each individual asset/ liability and then slotting each of these amounts into the relevant time buckets depending on when their expected payment or received dates.
+The same process, depending on the extent of the analysis, also applies to off-balance sheet items and non-funded exposures.

-Once each individual asset and liability future cash flow has been slotted into the appropriate bucket., the asset values for each bucket will be summed firstly across each asset category (e.g. advances) and secondly across the asset portfolio.
-In the same manner the liabilities values for each bucket will be summed firstly across each asset category (e.g. deposits) and secondly across the liability portfolio.
+After slotting each individual asset and liability future cash flow into the appropriate bucket, we sum the asset values for each bucket first across each asset category (e.g. advances) and second across the asset portfolio.
+In the same manner, we sum the liabilities values for each bucket first across each asset category (e.g. deposits) and second across the liability portfolio.

-The difference between the total assets and liabilities for each time bucket will then be calculated.
+We then calculate the difference between the total assets and liabilities for each time bucket.
 This difference represents the liquidity gap.
-A negative difference i.e. liabilities exceed assets indicates an excess of funds and could potentially be a source of interest rate risk to the bank as interest revenues (from investment of these excess funds) could be adversely affected by movements in the interest rates.
-A positive difference, i.e. assets exceed liabilities indicates deficient funds which is a source of liquidity risk for the bank as the bank has a net cash outflow for that time bucket.
+A negative difference i.e. liabilities exceed assets indicate an excess of funds and could potentially be a source of interest rate risk to the bank as interest revenues (from the investment of these excess funds) could be adversely affected by movements in the interest rates.
+A positive difference, i.e. assets exceed liabilities indicates deficient funds which are a source of liquidity risk for the bank as the bank has a net cash outflow for that time bucket.

-We have presented a measure for assessing the liquidity risk that a bank is exposed to: the Cost-to-Close Liquidity Gap technique.
-In the following post we will present a simple example illustrating this methodology.
+In this post, we reviewed a measure for assessing a bank’s liquidity risk, namely the Cost-to-Close Liquidity Gap technique.
+In the following post, we will present a simple example illustrating this methodology.